-It’s a must-see out of all the best things to do in Lisbon and within easy reach of the city-centre itself.
+It’s a must-see out of all the best things to do in Lisbon and within easy reach of the city centre itself.

 6.)
 Start your evening with a Ginjinha

-This traditional drink is a firm favourite in Lisbon and one you should definitely try (for completeness sake, of course).
+This traditional drink is a firm favourite in Lisbon and one you should definitely try (for completeness’ sake, of course).

 Made from sour cherry, you’ll see it served all across the city.
-It’s a little tart and might strong; but well worth trying.
+It’s a little tart and might be strong; but well worth trying.

 6.)
-Explore the Monastery of St Jerome
+Visit the Monastery of St Jerome (Jerónimos Monastery)

 This UNESCO World Heritage Site is nestled within the historic district of Belém, where you literally can’t miss it!

-Head inside to explore some of the awe-inspiring architecture and stunning history of this gorgeous place.
+After booking these entry tickets, head inside to explore some of the awe-inspiring architecture and stunning history of this gorgeous place.